cryptonlx/crypto/readme.md

 ### Non-functional Requirements

 #### Wallet Idempotency

-- Idempotency for modification requests:
+- Idempotency for deposit/withdraw/transfer requests:
     - Include a 13-digit unix timestamp as nonce field for request identification.
-Subsequent requests with same `username` and `nonce` will be treated as duplicitous.
+    - Subsequent requests with same `wallet_id` and `nonce` will be treated as duplicitous.
-  - There will be no operation retries.
-Subsequent request will receive the same response as the first.
+    - Each request can succeed at most once.
+Retries are allowed.

 #### Atomicity

-- Operations should be atomic and serialized across affected tables to ensure data integrity.
+- Each request should be processed atomically and serialized across affected tables to ensure data integrity.

 ### Things to Improve on (Future Scope)

 - Testing
     - Can add table-driven unit tests to test in isolation for more confidence.
 - Scalability
     - Consider service availability/maintainability for massive operations.
         - Set rate limiting per endpoint basis to stabilise server.
 Can use Redis to store rate limiter's state a server cluster.
     - Support for asynchronous services.
         - For example, notify on operation fail/success, balance change etc.
 - Payload selection
     - List responses should have pagination parameters to return subset as result.
 - Greater API Flexibility
     - Currency Value and Unit Type
         - Support for cross-currency transfer.
         - Decide on better value type assignment in PostgreSQL for accuracy.
 There are a few options to choose from:
             - Multiply value by 1000x and store as `bigint`.
             - Store as floating point.
             - Store as `money`.
     - Conversion and Broker Fees Calculation for Effective Transaction Value)
 - Security
-  - User authentication via token issuance or session.
+    - Principal authorization for wallet actions via token issuance or session.
-  - Request authentication via payload signing.
+    - Ensure request integrity via payload signing.
 - Observability
     - Request tracing and logging for easy debugging.